altibbi-com/altibbi-ios-sdk/README.md

 1. In Xcode, go to **File** → **Add Package Dependencies...**
 2. Enter the repository URL: `https://github.com/altibbi-com/altibbi-ios-sdk.git`
-3. Select the version you want to use
+3. Select the version you want to use (choose "Up to Next Major Version" to allow minor/patch updates)
 4. Click **Add Package**

 Or add it to your `Package.swift`: